 - A conservation easement is a restriction placed on a piece of property to protect the natural or man-made resources and to exclude certain types of development such as residential or commercial. - The easement is typically described in terms of the resource it is designed to protect, in this case, historic or archaeological).
-An easement is either voluntarily sold or donated by the landowner, and constitutes a legally binding agreement and should be filed with the Westchester County Clerk's Office. - Historic sites that should be considered for this type of protective tool include the Crow Hill earthworks, the French Hill archeological sites, Cat Hill and Indian Hill.
+An easement is either voluntarily sold or donated by the landowner, and constitutes a legally binding agreement. - Historic sites that should be considered for this type of protective tool include the Crow Hill earthworks, the French Hill archeological sites, Cat Hill and Indian Hill.
 Conservation easements can also be used for historic resources such as the Yorktown milestones and old quarry sites. - A conservation easement is a pro-active way to protect archaeological resources.
 Such sites can be nominated for listing on the National or State historic registers, but a conservation easement is actually more effective as a protection tool.